neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js.md

 }
 ```

-The `isRaining` variable holds the `true` value, and definitely passes the `if(isRaining)` condition.
+The `isRaining` variable holds the `true` value, which passes the `if(isRaining)` condition.

-What happens with a general string:
+What happens with a general string like this?

 ```js
 const myName = "Jane";